rks101/eglinux/README.md

 scp  user@remote-system:/path-of-remote-file-dir  path-of-local-file-or-dir
 ```

-While writing to the target location, make sure you do not have a file with the same name.
+While writing to the target location, make sure there is no file with the same name.
 It may get overwritten.

 ----